chili-publish/grafx-documentation/docs/GraFx-Studio/overview/timeline/index.md

 ![Properties](timeline.png)

-!!!
-Alert
+Please note:
-	While the panel is called "Layers" it show the frames.
+	The Layers panel actually displays frames.
-	Layers is coming soon, and will group the frames onto several layers.
+	The Layers feature is coming soon, and will let you group frames across several layers.
-	For now, all visible frames are groups in 1 (invisible) layer.
+	Until then, all visible frames are located on a single (invisible) layer.